FY 2018

 Photo 02

-In the afternoon, Takashi Miura, principal of Okayama Prefectural Forestry High School, gave a case report on "What we have been working to implement the 'Basic Diagnosis of Learning for High School Students' ~From the perspective of ensuring the quality of high school education~".
+In the afternoon, as a case report, Mr. Takashi Miura, Principal of Okayama Prefectural Hayashino High School, took the stage and reported on “What we have been working on to implement the ‘Basic Diagnosis of Learning for High School Students’ ~From the perspective of aiming for quality assurance of high school education~”.

 Photo 03